-Follow up care

-Tonon apour

-Who is responsible in an eme rgency r: (state if different on off-site activities)
+Who is responsible in an emergency: (state if different on off-site activities)

 Form copied to:

 School Doctor School Nurse Parents Pupil File

 Staff trained:

-Risk assessment / action requ uired:
+Risk assessment / action required:

-3 PARENTAL REQUEST I FOR SO CHOOL TO ADMINISTER MEDICATION
+3 PARENTAL REQUEST FOR SCHOOL TO ADMINISTER MEDICATION

-nedicine unless you complete and sign this ed that staff can administer the medication.
+The school will not give your child medicine unless you complete and sign this form and the Headteacher has agreed that staff can administer the medication.

 Name of child

 Date of Birth

 Medical condition

 Allergies

-Name/Type of Medication (as descril bed on Container) TO BE GIVEN IN SCHOOL
+Name/Type of Medication (as described on Container) TO BE GIVEN IN SCHOOL

 Date dispensed

 Expiry Date

 Dosage and Method

 Timing

 Special Precautions

 Side Effects

 Self administration

 Emergency procedures

 Review date and staff member to initiate review

 Parent / carer details

 Parent's name

 I understand I must deliver medicine personally to: (agreed member of staff)

-school is not obliged to undertake.
-I school of any changes in writing.
+I accept this is a service the undertake.
+I understand I r changes in writing. e school is not obliged to nust notify the school of any

 Parent's Signature

 Date

-4 CONFIRMATION OF THE HE MEDICATION TO A NAME EADTEACHER'S AGREEMENT TO ADMINISTER D CHILD
+4 CONFIRMATION OF THE HEADTEACHER'S AGREEMENT TO ADMINISTER MEDICATION TO A NAMED CHILD

-I agree that will receive medication as described on page 3.
+I agree that..... will receive medication as described on page 3.

-will be given /supervised whilst she/he takes her/his medication by a member of staff.
+.....will be given /supervised whilst she/he takes her/his medication by a member of staff.

 This arrangement will continue until instructed in writing by parents.

-Date

-Signed Headteacher

-·